danmbox/sintvert/README.txt

 recording output from your keyboard or synthesizer.
 Try to pick a "clean" patch, i.e. one which has no echo (there is no sound after you release a key), little LFO, and which looks as close as possible to a sine wave.
+On my old Casio I use the Bassoon patch.
+Higher-pitched instruments are preferrable if available.

-After loading this training file, the program expects you to press the middle C key on your synth once for amplitude calibration.
+After loading this training file, the program expects you to press the middle C key once on your keyboard for amplitude calibration.
 The program estimates the loudness of the input signal compared to the training file, then starts recognizing notes and sending MIDI messages until killed.

+sintvert runs under Jack (http://jackaudio.org/).

 2. DEPENDENCIES: